-SEI Investment’s new office showcases vivid colors in sustainable Fluropon Pure coatings formulated with solar reflective pigments
+SEI Investment’s new office showcases vivid colors in sustainable Fluropon FP coatings formulated with solar reflective pigments

 SEI is a global wealth management firm that has steadily grown to more than 3,700 employees managing $1 trillion in assets.
 A client of MSR Design’s since the early 1990s, the owner’s representative, architecture and consultant team developed the master plan for SEI’s South Campus and designed 10 buildings plus three parking garages.